fineanmol/hacktoberfest/profiles/Farid_Hammouten.md

 ### Projects

-- [Brussels Web Designers & Developers Meetup](https://github.com/bwddm) Motivate, Strong people that wanna think, stand out of the box and wanna bring their things and share it with the community
+- [Brussels Web Designers & Developers Meetup](https://github.com/bwddm) Motivate, Strong people that wanna think, stand out of the box and wanna bring their things and share it with the community.

 ### Profile Link